 Powell moved to Los Angeles in 1996.
 “I always say I’m an economic migrant.
 There just wasn’t enough work in Britain,” he recalls.
 “I couldn’t get my career off the ground and I got bored with doing jingles, so I came and took a place on Venice Beach in 1996, decided to give myself a year and see what happened.
 Within a week I got a call from Hans.”

 With Zimmer’s mentorship, he earned his first two feature film gigs: Face/Off (1997) with John Travolta and Nicolas Cage, and, with Gregson-Williams, the animation Antz (1998).
 Since then he has collaborated with Jonsi of Sigur Ros on tracks for Dragon 2; travelled to the Amazon with the king of bossa nova, Sergio Mendes (“a walking Wikipedia of Brazilian music”), for Rio 2; and conducted a choir of 600 in Australia for Happy Feet (2006).

-A still from the film Chicken Run “The great thing about being a film composer is that production companies give me incredible musicians and facilities that would be very hard to get otherwise.
+“The great thing about being a film composer is that production companies give me incredible musicians and facilities that would be very hard to get otherwise.
 And they pay me to do it,” he says.
 “The downside is that the music has to fit the film ….
 You have to sell yourself to the Devil a little bit.”